Grant-in-Aid for Scientific Research (B)

 (2) Under the theme, "Japanese space policy before and after the end of the Cold War," we will examine the period immediately after the end of the Cold War, when the United States and Japan signed the agreement on satellite procurement that would have a major impact on the Japanese space industry.
 The United States, aware of the danger of space technology (such as nuclear missile technology) being leaked and proliferated by Russia, was trying to have Russia join the space station program.
 We would like to shed light on how Japan negotiated with the United States to reestablish the balance in their autonomy and cooperation with the United States.

-(3) Under the theme "Japanese space policy after the Cold War," we will examine the process of Japanese development of the H-IIA rocket to enter the space launch services market while continuing its participation in the International Space Station (ISS) program.
+(3) Under the theme, "Japanese space policy after the Cold War," we will examine the process of Japanese development of the H-IIA rocket to enter the space launch services market while continuing its participation in the International Space Station (ISS) program.
 We will also explore how Japan built their own information-gathering satellites and quasi-zenith satellites called Japanese Global Positioning System (GPS), the strengthening of the Japan-U.S. alliance through Japanese participation in the U.S. missile defense, and the passage of the Basic Space Law in 2008.

 Research Methods